TerryMooreII/jquery-i18n/README.md

 Elements supported
 ------------------

-The following is a list of the HTML elements that are currently supported witht the with the `data-i18n` attribute
+The following is a list of the HTML elements that are currently supported with the with the `data-i18n` attribute

 `A`
 Updates the title attribute